bruceravel/demeter/documentation/Athena/ui/mark.rst

 by the ``.1`` and ``.2``.

 To make plots of arbitrary combinations of spectra, you can click the appropriate mark buttons on and off.
 Using regular expression marking is quicker and easier.
 I'll start with a couple simple examples.
-If you want to mark only the vanadium foil spectra, hit Shift-r and then enter foil.
-To mark the V2O3 and V2O5, but none of the others, hit Shift-r and enter V2.
+If you want to mark only the vanadium foil spectra, hit :kbd:`Alt`-:kbd:`r` and then enter foil.
+To mark the V2O3 and V2O5, but none of the others, hit :kbd:`Alt`-:kbd:`r` and enter V2.

 In fact, you get to use the entire power of perl's regular expression language (see `the regular expression documentation at